 If you find yourself at an aperitivo buffet, it’s polite to only take one small plate at a time (and to use a clean plate every time).
 This presents more of a chance to DIY your aperitivo snack than to pile your plate sky-high.

 You’ll have no shortage of choices for aperitivo hour in Italy.
 As always, though, your best bet will be to walk a few blocks away from the main tourist area in order to find the best options.

 Make Reservations For Larger Parties

-If your party exceeds four people, you can call ahead to alert the bar or restaurant.
+If your party exceeds four people, call ahead to alert the bar or restaurant.
 They’ll have an easier time seating you with advanced notice